ammar-tanwar/bloglearnbay/posts/nlp-and-deep-learning-for-data-scientists.md

   [
     NLP and Deep Learning for Data Scientists,
     How Deep Learning can keep you safeworst.,
+    The Publication of the Open AI API,
-    IBM will no longer offer develop or research facial recognition technology ]
+    IBM will no longer offer develop or research facial recognition technology, Conversational AI Neural Approaches,
+Language Models Are Unsupervised Multitask Learners, Generative Pre-Training Improves Language Understanding, The Model Card Toolkit for Easier Model Transparency Reporting, The Complete Guide to Deep Learning Algorithms, Deepfake Detection Tools and AI-Generated Text,
+GPT-3 Philosophers (updated with replies by GPT-3), Bridging The Gap Between Training & Inference For Neural Machine Translation, The Matrix Calculus You Need For Deep Learning,
+Final lines,

+  ]
 ---